Pencroff/Dapper-DAL/README.md

 container.Register<IFactoryRepository, FactoryRepository>();
 container.Register<IUnitOfWork, UnitOfWork>();
 ```
 Than all classes in upper layer need just one dependency: `IUnitOfWork`.
-I recomend use constructor injection for Unit of work interface.
+I recomend to use constructor injection for Unit of work interface.

 ##Use any Repository for get data from database.
 ```C#